Fishing Litter & Animal Safety | RSPCA - RSPCA

-- Hooks, line and weights can be swallowed, causing internal blockages, injury and poisoning;
+- Hooks, line and weights can be swallowed, causing internal blockages and injury

-- Line can wrap around an animal, cutting off the blood supply;
+- Line can wrap around an animal’s limbs, cutting off the blood supply

 - Wildlife entangled in line may suffer a slow death due to starvation.